Jaymun723/ContainScord/README.md

 Because...
 No, seriously at the beginning I made this container for me because I don't want to recod everything for each bot that I create.
 That really helps me and I think someone can also find this helpful... so I share this!

-## Installation
+## Installation _(for windows)_

-To install the bot you need node.js 6.0.0 or newer then open a cmd with shift+rightclick -> open command windows here.
-In the cmd type 'npm install' when it's done just type 'npm start' and...
+To install the bot you need node.js 6.0.0 or newer.
+Clone or download this repository then open a cmd with shift+rightclick -> open command windows here.
+In the cmd type `npm install` to install dependencies.
+Configure config.json (add yout token put your prefix etc...).
+Type `npm getlink` to get the invitation link for your bot.
+When your okay type `npm start` and...
 The bot is launched !!!
 Now you need to code the commands and the event or grab them...

 ## Creating a command